vhs/vhs-laser-access/README.md

 For google callbacks you cannot use internal IP addresses however you can use a host name with a valid domain name regardless if the IP resolves to an internal or external address.

+## Check Maintanance Status Over MQTT
+Will check for ok status over MQTT before allowing the laser switch to be unlocked.
+This status is set by LCC and gives the LCC a quick way to take the laser out of service whenever necessary.

 ## Testing

 If dev dependencies are installed you can run all test cases with